 Cévennes is a range of hills, not mountains, making them much easier to climb than The Alpes or The Pyrennees.
-The ascents and descents are frequent rather than prolonged and significant.
+When walking in Cevennes, the ascents and descents are frequent rather than prolonged and significant.
 However, the area is far less trodden, and much more remote, than either The Alpes or The Pyrennees, which makes Cévennes the perfect walking get-away.

 From Cévennes, the valleys of the Loire and the Allier flow out westwards towards the Atlantic Ocean, whilst the Ardèche, Chassezac and Cèze rivers flow eastwards and south-eastwards towards Provence, leaving spectacular gorges en route, cut deep into the limestone base.

-Enjoy Cevennes by walking the lower section of the ‘Royal Route’ that traverses France from the Ile de France to Lower Languedoc.
+Enjoy walking in Cevennes by hiking the lower section of the ‘Royal Route’ that traverses France from the Ile de France to Lower Languedoc.
 Better known locally as the Regordane Way, this major thoroughfare of the Middle Ages is still largely walkable, and at its very best between La Bastide and the River Ceze, with its source just to the south of Lake Villefort.

 Cévennes is crossed by the Gardon rivers in its south-eastern section, from where they flow onwards into the Rhône, Vidourle, Hérault and Dourbie rivers en route to the Mediterranean.
 They are intermittently wild by nature, but thankfully only cause major flooding around once every fifty years.
 You will discover these Cévennes rivers in and around Alès, Mialet and St Jean du Gard; perhaps retracing the steps of the Huguenot Protestants persecuted by Louis XIV’s excesses during the Camisard War of 1702.
 We become avid historians as we trek mountain paths in the footsteps of Camisard chiefs, or budding geologists as we search limestone grottos for the vestiges of Protestant congregations at secret prayer or imprisoned by the King’s overzealous Black Dragoons.
 Fortunately, few remember such conflicts now and hikers enjoying our walking holidays in France nowadays will doubtlessly find the Catholic locals much more welcoming to Protestants!